Wabasca, Alberta: Provincial government

 The hamlet lies within the Lesser Slave Lake electoral district.
-In the 2019 Alberta general election, 189 votes were cast in Wabasca of which 67 went to the current incumbent Pat Rehn, formerly of the UCP who now sits as an independent.
+Scott Sinclair, elected as a United Conservative candidate in 2023, now sits as an independent MLA.

 Federal government

 At the federal level, Wabasca is represented within the Fort McMurray - Cold Lake federal electoral district.
 This district represents a large portion of northeast Alberta, totalling more than 147000 km2.
 In the 2019 Canadian federal election, Wabasca cast 302 votes, 146 of which went for David Yurdiga, the current incumbent.

 Crime

 Wabasca is the location of the Desmarais Detachment of the Royal Canadian Mounted Police (RCMP), Canada's national police service.
 This detachment serves a large remote area including most of the MD of Opportunity No. 17.
 In September 2019, the RCMP moved to a new building located on Airport Road in the industrial area of the hamlet.
 In 2019, the Desmarais Detachment reported a crime severity index of 339.46.
 This is higher than the 128.91 reported in Edmonton, the closest major city to Wabasca.
 Located downtown, the Wabasca/Desmarais Provincial Court of Alberta is a circuit court that sits on Thursdays each week.